 Balance sheet item which shows long-lasting assets, net of amortisation, depreciation and impairment losses.
 These are divided into the following categories: “Property, plant and equipment”, “Compulsory inventories”, “Intangible assets”, “Equity investments”, “Financial assets” and “Other non-current assets”.

 Costs incurred in carrying out a company’s core business.
 These include purchases, services, energy, consumables, maintenance and personnel expense.

 Total resources contributed by shareholders, plus retained profits and minus losses.

-Document governing the rights and obligations of the parties involved in providing the transportation service.
+Document governing the rights and obligations of those involved in providing the transportation service.

 Document which sets out the rules and processes characteristic of the natural gas regasification service.

 Unit prices applied for regasification.
-These include capacity and commodity tariffs, related to the required regasification capacity and to the volumes of gas actually unloaded from tankers, respectively.
-With regard to the tariff structure, as at 1 January 2014, 100% of total revenue is allocated to the capacity component.
+These include capacity and commodity tariffs, related to the required regasification capacity by users and to the volumes of gas unloaded from tankers, respectively.

 Transportation capacity is the maximum quantity of gas which can be injected into the system (or withdrawn from it) during the course of a gas day, at a specific location, in compliance with the technical and operating restrictions established for each section of pipeline and the maximum performance of plants located along such pipelines.